DETAILED ACTION

 Claim(s) 1-9 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Sato US 20220390301 in view of Sato US 20150292965 (hereafter known as ‘965).

-As to claim 1, Sato teaches “A strain gauge (Abstract), comprising: a substrate having flexibility (Element 10; Abstract); and a resistor formed of a film that contains Cr, CrN, and Cr2N over the substrate (Element 30; [0002]), wherein a film thickness of the resistor is made to be greater than or equal to 6 nm and less than or equal to 100 nm ([0027]), so as to have a creep amount and a creep recovery amount of less than or equal to ±0.0735% ([0027]; this claim limitation pertain to the characteristics of the resistor, and the resistor and its description in the prior art meet the claimed thickness limitations.
+As to claim 1, Sato teaches “A strain gauge (Abstract), comprising: a substrate having flexibility (Element 10; Abstract); and a resistor formed of a film that includes Cr, CrN, and Cr2N over the substrate (Element 30; [0002]), wherein a film thickness of the resistor is greater than or equal to 6 nm and less than or equal to 100 nm ([0027]), wherein a creep amount and a creep recovery amount measured when the strain gauge is installed are less than or equal to ±0.0735% ([0027]; this claim limitation pertain to the characteristics of the resistor, and the resistor and its description in the prior art meet the claimed thickness limitations.
 Since these limitations are met, the resistor in Sato would also have the same creep amount since it is known that creep is affected by strain gauge dimensions, such as thickness.
 Therefore adjusting the thickness or material of a strain gauge to meet a creep amount would involve routine skill in the art and be obvious).”
 Sato does not teach that the strain gauge is installed on a Roberval-type strain generator.

-Sato ‘965 teaches “installed on a Roberval-type strain generator (Abstract).”
+Sato ‘965 teaches “configured to be installed on a Roberval-type strain generator (Abstract), installed on the Roberval-type strain generator (Abstract).”

 It would have been obvious to one of ordinary skill in the art before the filing of the invention to combine the teachings of Sato ‘965 with Sato.
 Strain gauges of particular characteristics are known in the art and can be installed in various locations for various purposes.
 It is known that Roberval-type strain generators utilize strain gauges, therefore having a strain gauge installed on that device would be obvious since the strain gauge can aid in optimizing the performance of the Roberval-type strain generator.